Your sales projection formula is key to more accurate financial projections and to the success of your business.

-They’re a snapshot of what to expect each month based on relevant criteria and are defensible.
-Improve the sakes projection formula you use by making sure you don’t accept the projected sales numbers without question.
-The answers you get from salespeople in terms of what they think will close have to be reasonable and with some sort of basis not just hope.
+They’re a snapshot.
+They are a specific point in time, based on relevant data and criteria and are defensible within limits.
+They give you an idea of what to expect each week or month or year.
+Improve your sales projections by making sure you don’t accept the projected sales numbers without question — including your own numbers.
+The answers you get from salespeople in terms of what they think will close have to be reasonable and with some sort of basis not just hype and hope.

 Although costs appear in your financial projections, it’s always important to keep the two together.
-It gives a false sense of profitability when you don’t see what you get to keep after subtracting your costs.
+It gives a false sense of profitability if you don’t see what you really get to keep after subtracting your costs.
 This can also lead you and your salespeople to go after every sale instead of letting unprofitable ones go and concentrating on the sales with Platinum Profile™ customers.
-Share this part of your sales projection formula with your salespeople.
+Make costs part of your process.
+Share this with your salespeople.